asathoor/plugins/ux-add-libraries/README.md

 </script>
 ~~~~

+# Install the plugin

+Download the zip, and install the plugin via the WordPress Dashboard > Plugins > Add New

 # Use jQuery

 Try this in a post or page, as a proof of concept (note the position:relative style on the image tag):